-But Luna was ostracized for being a high-functioning autistic person and a genius, among other things.
-She has a beautiful way with words, expressing so well what ostracization feels like.
-So I messaged Lindsey and got permission to post her words.
+But Luna was ostracized for being a high-functioning autistic person, a genius, for being different, and for perhaps having shown bisexual leanings — among other things.
+In the following essay, she exhibits a beautiful way with words as she expresses so well what ostracization feels like.

 But first some of my own words, by way of introduction: Luna Lindsey grew up a mainstream LDS Mormon.
 Then later left the church.
 Her most interesting Twitter/Facebook comments to her friends online (that I am posting here in this blog) are relating some of her painful experiences she had growing up in that environment.

 It would be sad to see these comments lost to Facebook, as most of our comments soon are.
-But before we get into her “mid-stream story,” let me also add that after messaging her a bit, I learned that she is a published writer, among much else.
+But before we get into her “mid-stream story,” let me also add that after messaging her a bit, I learned that she is a published writer and public speaker, among much else.
 I bought her book online called, “Recovering Agency: Lifting the Veil of Mormon Mind Control.”

 I was terrified to be different.
 There were certain lines I knew I could never cross.
 I had to act and be as feminine as I could, to fit the gender roles which were constantly being thrown at me.
 I felt deeply ashamed that I wasn’t good with kids, that I didn’t like cooking, that I wasn’t good at sewing.

 I was constantly told I was blessed with inherent nurturing capabilities and that children would bring me joy, yet they didn’t!
 I watched as all the girls my age (I won’t call them friends, because only 2 of them were ever my friend, in all my 18 years as a Mormon child) acted as girly as possible, who rushed to see the new baby in the ward, and I felt like a freak because I didn’t share their enthusiasm.